darosh/px-stream/README.md

 You may use, modify, and distribute this work under either license.

-For dynamically loaded assets licensing see [assets/LICENSE.md](./assets/LICENSE.md)
+For licensing of dynamically loaded assets, see [assets/LICENSE.md](./assets/LICENSE.md)